ReEnergized/cplusplus/README.md

 # cplusplus
-Template repository for getting up and running with C++
+Template repository for getting up and running with Visual Studio's native support for CMake.